ki4jgt/Book-of-the-Damned/README.md

 Remove item from point A and there isn't only a cost to point A, but to point B as well.
 There is an equal benefit to point A. There is an equal benefit to point B.

 Neglect point A, and point B suffers.
 Neglect point B, and point A suffers.
+Neglect the physical, and the spirit suffers.
+Neglect the spirit, and the physical suffers as well.

 Take food from your neighbor's villiage, and their strength depletes.
 This allows for a quick capture, but at the end of the game, you still have a group of people doing the same things they've always done.
 Only now, they're less useful to your own villiage, and more of a threat.
 What you take from them, you essentially take from yourself.
 All transactions being equal, and Truth never forgetting.

 As the conceptual pushes through the physicality, it leaves a print of itself.
 The body is but the soul, reaching out to a physical world.
 The soul imprints upon the body.
 The body imprints upon the world.